warunekmd/devops-exercise-docker-flask/README.md

 do that after a successful launch script

-- On a further note, if I had more time I would probably set this repo up with ASDF plug in control as well as activating a pipenv shell to work out of but my time seems to be falling short to flesh that out.
+- On a further note, if I had more time I would probably set this repo up with ASDF plug in control as well as activating a pipenv shell to work out of but my time seems to be falling short to flesh that out, as well as writing more comprehensive notes, but I wanted to get something in on time for review before the interview

 # Simple Flask App